lemaireMael/ros_serial/README.md

 ## Config
 I'm currently using a raspberry pi 3 B+, running on ubuntu mate 18.04 ([Ubuntu Mate 18.04 disk image](https://releases.ubuntu-mate.org/archived/18.04/arm64/)) and ROS distro is ros-melodic.

-You should consider using ros-noetic as it is the new ros LTS.
+You should consider using ros-noetic as it is the new ros LTS (needs Ubuntu 20.04).

 ## Installing ROS